KF-Art/lxqt-tuning/README.md

 ## Apply UI font

-Go to Preferences -> LXQt Settings -> Appearance -> Font, and select out new installed font at "Font name".
+Go to Preferences -> LXQt Settings -> Appearance -> Font, and select our new installed font at "Font name".
 Also, adjust the size accordingly to your screen.
 Do the same process for PCManFM-Qt desktop, doing right click -> Desktop Preferences -> Select font (I recommend to change the wallpaper also).

 Alternatively, you can do this at <code>$HOME/.config/lxqt/lxqt.conf</code> and <code>$HOME/.config/pcmanfm-qt/lxqt</code>, respectively (requires restart LXQt):